carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 After seeing Eduardo, Monica, and Bruno's six-month outcomes, you might be ready to craft your own clear intention for your MCP servers and tools using [[the-intention-statement-framework-for-agentic-systems|The Intention Statement Framework for Agentic Systems]].

-Beyond this point I will show how to continue using that same intention to very tightly define MCP server boundaries and create tools optimized for composition.

-But if you're still unconvinced that unclear intentions create real problems, here I list specific pitfalls across three critical categories, side-by-side for maximum contrast, and using the [previous tales of 3 MCP servers](#a-tale-of-three-mcp-servers) as anchors.
-These aren't theoretical concerns, they're innevitable frustrations users, agents (and their LLMs) will face.
+But if you're still unconvinced that unclear intentions create real problems, here are specific pitfalls across three critical categories.
+These aren't theoretical concerns, they're inevitable challenges for LLMs.

 ### 1) LLM interaction pitfalls